williamvds/website/content/blog/softwareIUse.md

 Using it as a scripting language is a different story.
 Lots of subtle behaviour and its limited feature set make it a hassle to create simple and correct scripts.
-I'd recommend using another scripting language for more complex scripts, or at least the very least using [ShellCheck](https://shellcheck.org) religiously.
+I'd recommend using another scripting language for more complex scripts, else use [ShellCheck](https://shellcheck.org) religiously.
 I use an adjusted [Agnoster](https://github.com/speedenator/agnoster-bash) theme for a cleaner and more detailed command prompt.